ATS Format

 The 4-step submission workflow

-- Export both PDF and DOCX from the same final draft.
+- Export both PDF and DOCX from the same final draft is useful only when you compare the parsed output as well, because visual review alone misses broken fields.

-- Submit the version with cleaner extraction unless the posting forces one type.
+- Submit the version with cleaner extraction unless the posting forces one type is useful only when you compare the parsed output as well, because visual review alone misses broken fields.

 Common mistakes to avoid